-If you have researched the market for air purifiers, you have probably come across Blueair and Honeywell brands.
-Those are extremely popular, reliable brands that produce top-notch air purifiers.
+If you have researched the market looking for air purifiers, you probably came across Blueair and Honeywell brands.
+These are two extremely popular and reliable brands that produce top-notch air purifiers.

 Although I often tend to mention that the Blueair 411 Auto is a minimalistic air purifier, in this case, I could say they both are.
-Except for Blueair’s air quality sensor, these air purifiers almost don’t have any advanced features.
+Except for the Blueair air quality sensor, these air purifiers almost do not have any advanced features.

-What else I want to mention is that I particularly like the True HEPA filter on the Honeywell HPA100 and a washable pre-filter on the Blueair 411 Auto.
+Also, I want to mention that I particularly like the True HEPA filter on the Honeywell HPA100 and the washable pre-filter on the Blueair 411 Auto.
 Those are the main trumps of these air purifiers.